 Duplicate Account Detection

-One person, five accounts?
-They're probably gaming your referral program, manipulating votes, stacking free resources, or evading a ban you already handed out.
+One person, five accounts.
+The same quick-change artist is gaming your referral program, padding a vote count, stacking free resources, and strolling back through a ban you handed out last week, serenely confident that nobody will ever think to check.
 Multiple account abuse is one of the hardest abuse patterns to catch because each account looks perfectly normal on its own.

 The Multiple Account Problem

-Duplicate accounts in all sorts of applications.
-Referral programs get gamed when the same person refers themselves.
-Community features lose credibility when one person controls multiple votes or reviews.
-Leaderboards become meaningless when the top spots are all the same player.
-Per-user resource limits get bypassed by simply creating more users.
+Duplicate accounts crop up in all sorts of applications.
+Referral programs get gamed when the same person plays both introducer and introduced.
+Community features lose credibility when one enthusiast controls a dozen votes.
+Leaderboards stop meaning anything when the top three places are one player in three costumes.
+Per-user resource limits get bypassed by the simple expedient of becoming more users.

 The core challenge is that each individual account looks legitimate.
-The abuser uses a real email address, fills in a plausible name, and behaves like a normal user on each account.
-The problem only becomes visible when you zoom out and look across accounts — and most systems don't do that.
+A real email address, a plausible name, an ordinary week of activity — the multi-accounter intends to be believed in all five parts.
+The problem only becomes visible when you zoom out and look across accounts, and most systems don't do that.

 The conventional defenses like bot prevention aren't equipped for this.

-IP restrictions Shared networks, VPNs, and mobile carriers mean IP addresses identify general locations and providers, not specific people
+IP restrictions Shared networks, VPNs, and mobile carriers mean an IP address identifies a general location and a provider, not a person.
+Block one and you've blocked a coffee shop.

-Identity verification Requiring government ID is out of the question for most platforms and will certainly crater your signup conversion rates
+Identity verification Requiring government ID is out of the question for most platforms.
+The duplicate-account problem is real, but rarely so real that it justifies cratering your signup conversion to solve it.

 Multiple account abusers are typically real people making real use of your product.
-As such, they pass all the normal checks designed to stop bots and throwaway signups.
-The only reliable way to catch them is by finding patterns and recognizing the person behind the accounts.
+They pass every check designed to stop bots and throwaway signups, once per account.
+The pattern only appears when you look across accounts for the person behind them — at which point the standing ovation turns out to be one pair of hands.

 What Duplicate Accounts Cost Your Business